Introduction

 - Fear of heights

 Take Mia, for instance.
-On a Singapore Airlines flight SQ321 in 2024, she experienced intense distress during a bout of turbulence, which demonstrates how panic attacks after turbulence help to highlight our worries in unexpected flight situations.
+On a Singapore Airlines flight SQ321 in 2024, she experienced intense distress during a bout of turbulence, which demonstrates how panic attacks help to highlight our worries in unexpected flight situations.

 Implement Strategies for Managing Panic Attacks

 Grounding techniques can also be beneficial.
 For instance, focusing on your physical sensations or using the 5-4-3-2-1 method – identifying five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste – can help redirect your attention away from feelings of distress.
-Distractions, such as watching a movie or listening to calming music, can further alleviate anxiety.
+Distractions, such as watching a movie or listening to music, can further alleviate anxiety.

 Seek Professional Help for Persistent Panic Attacks